sully6768/summit2017/summit2017-fuse-camel-springboot/README.md

-# Spring-Boot and Camel XML QuickStart
+# Spring-Boot Camel QuickStart

-This example demonstrates how to configure Camel routes in Spring Boot via a Spring XML configuration file.
+This example demonstrates how you can use Apache Camel with Spring Boot.

-The application utilizes the Spring [`@ImportResource`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ImportResource.html) annotation to load a Camel Context definition via a [camel-context.xml](src/main/resources/spring/camel-context.xml) file on the classpath.
+The quickstart uses Spring Boot to configure a little application that includes a Camel route that triggers a message every 5th second, and routes the message to a log.

 ### Building